evg4b/uncors/README.md

 More information about configuration and usage you can find on [UNCORS wiki](https://github.com/evg4b/uncors/wiki).

-# ⚠️ Caution
+> [!Caution]
+>

-Please be aware that the modification or replacement of CORS headers may introduce potential security vulnerabilities.
+> Please be aware that the modification or replacement of CORS headers may introduce potential security vulnerabilities.
-This tool is specifically engineered to optimize the development and testing workflow and is not intended for use in a production environment or as a remote proxy server.
-It has not undergone a thorough security review; therefore, caution should be exercised when utilizing it.
+> This tool is specifically engineered to optimize the development and testing workflow and is not intended for use in a
+> production environment or as a remote proxy server.
+It has not undergone a thorough security review; therefore, caution
+> should be exercised when utilizing it.

 # Stargazers over time